percona/percona-server/doc/source/security/encrypting-doublewrite-buffers.rst

     :vartype: Boolean
     :default: ``OFF``

-Enables the encryption of the parallel doublewrite buffer.
-For encryption, uses the key of the tablespace where the parallel doublewrite buffer is used.
+Enables the encryption of the doublewrite buffer.
+For encryption, uses the key of the tablespace where the doublewrite buffer is used.

 .. seealso::